theLongLab/CATE/README.md

 >./Test_Main -t parameters.json

-The __HELP__ menu can be accessed by simply typing -h as the function as shown below:
+The __HELP__ menu will list all available functions and how each function can be executed.
+It can be accessed by simply typing -h as the function as shown below:

 > ./Test_Main -h